 - Sanding block and 180 grit sandpaper

 - Paint Sprayer – the Wagner FLEXiO 3000 is perfect for this job.
 You will see below why.

 - Primer meant for outdoors.
-I used this grey primer because I was planning to paint a deep dark color.
+I used this gray primer because I was planning to paint a deep dark color.
 You can use a white primer if you plan on painting a light color.

 - Exterior grade paint.
-Be sure to get a good quality paint that will last and be durable through all the seasons.
+Be sure to get good quality paint that will last and be durable through all the seasons.
 I definitely don’t want the deep teal fading because that would not look good!

 - I used Behr Marquee “Walk Me Home” for the main color

 - I used Behr Marquee “Briarwood” for the trim

 - Good quality paintbrush.
 This is my go-to paintbrush for any job – the flexible handle is comfortable to hold for long periods of time.
 The high-quality bristles work well for a long time!
 I have had mine for almost 2 years now.

 - A paint pail.
 This is my absolute favorite to use when I need to hold paint and climb up and down ladders and paint trim for a long time.